ishaqBBC/blog/blog/content/blog/2025-05-02-aws-90-S3-versioning.md

 You delete index.html.
 S3 adds a delete marker, but versions 1, 2, and 3 still exist.

 Later, you realise you want to go back to version 2.
-No problem—you just restore that specific version.
+No problem  you just restore that specific version.

 A few technical notes:

 Any files uploaded before enabling versioning will have a null version ID.

-Suspending versioning doesn't delete your history—it just stops new versions from being created temporarily.
+Suspending versioning doesn't delete your history  it just stops new versions from being created temporarily.

 ![diagram of s3 versioning](/blog/src/images/90/90-1.png)

 ## Conclusion

-By using S3 versioning, you gain safety, control, and flexibility—ideal for websites, backups, or any critical data stored in the cloud.
+By using S3 versioning, you gain safety, control, and flexibility  ideal for websites, backups, or any critical data stored in the cloud.

 ## Recap